BleyChimera/FPSCharacterController-Godot-3.2.3-mono/README.md

+# GODOT 3.2.4 ALREADY FIXES SLOPES WICH MEANS THIS PROJECT WILL BE LEFT WITHOUT UPDATES FOR A WHILE

 # FPS Character Controller  for Godot 3.2.3 mono
 This project was created with the only intention of making a character controller that doesn't slide on slopes but struggles to go up steep slopes AND is easier to go downhill.